webspinner/lookout.github.com/_posts/2012-11-09-the-art-of-teaching-a-technical-topic.md

 - android
 ---

-Recently I have been asked to give a couple of talks during the Google Extended Day in Algiers (Algeria).
+Recently I give a couple of talks at the Google Extended Day in Algiers (Algeria).
 [Google Extended](https://developers.google.com/events/io/io-extended) are events happening all over the world that Google sponsors and co-organizes with the local communities to allow the developers who couldn't make it to their annual event [Google IO](https://developers.google.com/events/io/) to connect with other developers, learn about new trends/topics, try new hardwares and talk to Googlers.
 I was invited as a speaker to the event, in order to teach the local community how to program an Android application.

-To make that happen, I gave three talks:
+I gave three talks:

 1. Android Overview - kind of a 101 session.